bahdcoder/effective-carnage/readme.md

 That way, we can inject sensitive and important data into the frontend (using SSR) without having the user wait for the client-side application to load by showing a spinner.

+## Authentication

+I have implemented cookie based sessions with express `cookie-sessions` package.
+It's a little insecure now as we have no CSRF protection, but it scales really well and prevents a lot of the common mistakes from JWTs.

+To scale this, we may use the redis store to store sessions, so we can handle use cases like remote invalidation.

+Please visit the `AuthModule()` to see it's implementation.

 ## Application structure

 I went with a modular approach for the backend code structure for the following reasons: